Czjena/local-trade/README.md

 ```
 Switches the configuration to use a live AWS S3 bucket.

+**Cloud Note:** The project currently supports MinIO (local) and AWS S3.
+The roadmap includes a planned full pivot to **Azure Blob Storage** and production deployment on the Azure platform.

 This profile requires additional configuration (like AWS credentials, region, and bucket name) to be provided in the relevant application-secret.yml profile.

 ### Redis configuration